-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of SFDR and Article 6, first paragraph, of Regulation (EU) 2020/852
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of SFDR and Article 6, first paragraph, of Regulation (EU) 2020/852 with a social objective not make any sustainable investments

-Product name: SKAGEN Global Lux Legal entity identifier: 549300ERI1ZHBB7ZII56
+Product name: SKAGEN Global Lux

+Legal entity identifier: 549300ERI1ZHBB7ZII56

+It promotes E/S characteristics, but will

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that Yes No contributes to an It will make a minimum of sustainable It promotes Environmental/Social environmental or social (E/S) characteristics and while it does objective, provided that investments with an environmental the investment does not not have as its objective a sustainable objective: % significantly harm any investment, it will have a minimum environmental or social in economic activities that qualify proportion of % of sustainable objective and that the as environmentally sustainable investments investee companies under the EU Taxonomy follow good governance with an environmental objective in practices. in economic activities that do not economic activities that qualify as qualify as environmentally environmentally sustainable under sustainable under the EU the EU Taxonomy The EU Taxonomy is a Taxonomy classification system laid with an environmental objective down in Regulation (EU) in economic activities that do 2020/852, establishing a not qualify as environmentally list of environmentally sustainable under the EU sustainable economic Taxonomy investments with a social objective:

+It will make a minimum of sustainable

+activities.
+That Regulation does not

+include a list of socially sustainable economic

+activities.
+Sustainable

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+environmental objective might be aligned with the Taxonomy or not.

+investments with an